 • Online access to webinars and discussion forum for trainees only

 • Opportunity to apply for registration reimbursement for the ASHG 2017 Annual Meeting

 Registration is limited to current ASHG members.
 To become an ASHG member, visit ASHG’s website today.

-ASHG and JAX will host a series of live interactive webinars providing trainees with tips and resources to help them prepare, navigate, and make the most of ASHG 2017.
-Participants will be introduced to the Individual Development Plan and the importance of professional branding through social media.
+ASHG and JAX host a series of live interactive webinars providing trainees with tips and resources to help them prepare, navigate, and make the most of the ASHG Annual Meeting.
+Participants are introduced to the Individual Development Plan and the importance of professional branding through social media.

-At an in-person event at ASHG 2017, trainees will have the opportunity to engage with other ASHG members and practice what they have learned in the webinars.
+At an in-person event at the ASHG Annual Meeting, trainees have the opportunity to engage with other ASHG members and practice what they have learned in the webinars.
 Instructors from ASHG and JAX will describe the importance of networking and ways to make the most of opportunities to meet scientific professionals throughout the week.
-The session will feature interactive exercises to practice networking skills with peers, instructional leaders, and scientific professionals attending the meeting.
+The session features interactive exercises to practice networking skills with peers, instructional leaders, and scientific professionals attending the meeting.

 "I really enjoyed this and loved being able to discuss techniques with more seasoned professionals.
 A great resource!" - 2015 Participant

 "I lack a supportive group of colleagues.
 This was a great start to ASHG and reminds me how much I love human genetics and there's a reason I work hard."- 2014 Participant